Canoe-Finance/Solana-Gaming-DeFi-SDK/README.md

 3. Introduce staking, DEXs and lending depending on the game company

-With Canoe’s DeFi Toolkit and a gaming SDK, Canoe will drive a new MetaFi market, which promises Web 3.0 integration from Web 2.0 games as well as inviting emerging games wanting to create a tokenized platform to begin its development.
+With Canoe’s DeFi Toolkit and a gaming SDK, Canoe will drive a new user-friendly arthitecture, which comine web3 account(Solana Account in Canoe Warrior game) and Gaming account.

 ## Features